-Chickpea Fries with Yogurt Tahini Dip are a magical combination of crispy and creamy ~ this Middle Eastern appetizer is always a hit!
+Chickpea Fries with Lemon Tahini Dip is a magical combination of crispy and creamy ~ this Mediterranean tapas dish is always a hit!

 I don’t know about you, but some of the best food I’ve ever had, I’ve had in bars.
 That includes wine bars, tapas bars, pubs, any drinking establishment that also serves food.
-God bless ’em.
-You feel like you’ve had a night out without spending too much, and, I don’t know, maybe it’s the proximity to all that booze, but food just tastes better in a bar.
-We first had crispy chickpea fries several years ago in our favorite little tapas bar tucked down a winding brick alleyway in Portsmouth New Hampshire.
-It was interesting, though, because the European concept of tapas, where little plates get passed around the table and shared by everyone doesn’t seem to work so well when it comes to these fries…these fries inspire an everyman for himself mentality — basically a grab fest.
-But that’s not an issue since we’ve moved to LA.
-I haven’t seen them on any menus out here, and so I make them myself.
-I make plenty to go around. and everybody gets their own plate.
+I don’t know, maybe it’s the proximity to all that booze, but food just tastes better in a bar.
+We first had crispy chickpea fries in our favorite little tapas bar tucked down a tiny brick alleyway in Portsmouth New Hampshire.
+We’d go as a family to enjoy the European concept of tapas, where little plates get passed around the table and shared by everyone.
+But beware ~ the concept doesn’t seem to work so well when it comes to chickpea fries…these fries inspire an everyman/woman/child for themself mentality — basically a grab fest.

 Chickpea fries are called panisses in Provence, panelle in Tuscany.